Questions and answers related to the financial system, accounting and taxes

 Question: What is the deadline for natural persons and sole proprietors to submit their financial reports?

 Answer: Natural persons and sole proprietors submit the annual financial report by April 30 of the following year.

-Question: What is the tax on dividends percentage?
+Question: What is the rate of the tax on dividends?

-Answer: The tax on dividends percentage is 5%.
+Answer: The tax on dividends rate is 5%.

 Question: What does the Annual Financial Statement contain?

 Answer: The annual financial statement contains the balance sheet, the income and expenditure statement, statement of cash flows, statement of changes in equity and the annex - statement containing the accounting policy and the reference for fixed assets.
 The micro-enterprise annual statement of accounts may contain only a condensed balance sheet.

 Answer: Most companies are micro-enterprises.
 The definition is given in the Accountancy Act.
 Micro-enterprises are companies with a balance value of assets of up to BGN 700,000, net sales revenues of up to BGN 1,400,000 and an average staff of up to 10 people or companies that meet at least 2 of these 3 criteria.